 If you haven’t noticed, brunch is trending, and The D is on the bandwagon.
 Hudson Café and the Dime Store will not let you down.
 But if you’re specifically looking for that Sunday morning hangover cure, Bobcat Bonnie’s beats your couch (can you say $3 bloody mary bar?).

 Heading out for drinks with friends?
 You’re going to need some good bar food to pair with that craft beer.
 Motor City Brewing Works and HopCat will help you out in Midtown.
 If you find yourself drinking in Corktown, McShane’s, Batch Brewing and PJs Lager House are known for their food just as much as their drinking.
 If you don’t mind a line, grab a great sandwich in Detroit at Russell Street Deli in Eastern Market and Mudgie’s in Corktown – you can’t go wrong with either.

-- DiningDDThe Definitive Guide to New Restaurants in Detroit – Summer 2019
+- DiningDDThe Definitive Guide to New Restaurants in Detroit – Fall 2019

 - DiningDDThe Local’s Guide to the Best Downtown Detroit Restaurants

 - DiningDDSeafood in Detroit: Where to Go and What to Order